AdityaJamdar72/Machine-Learning-Project-1/README.md

 //

 #### End To end ML project
-This is my first Ml project so i will write a step and description of this projrct you can follow them and able to create a Ml project and  experiance a new project this is common project step
+This is my first ML project so i will write a step and description of this projrct you can follow them and able to create a ML project and  experiance a new project this is common project step

 //